thi-ng/umbrella/packages/hdom/README.md

 ## About

-Extensible, abstract, hierarchical UI component tree definition syntax & differential tree updates using only vanilla JS data structures (arrays, iterators, closures, attribute objects or objects with life cycle functions, closures).
+Lightweight UI component tree definition syntax, DOM creation and differential updates using only vanilla JS data structures (arrays, iterators, closures, attribute objects or objects with life cycle functions, closures).
 By default targets the browser's native DOM, but supports other arbitrary target implementations in a branch-local